All About Zinc

 But don’t worry; you don’t need to go mining to get your fix.
 Zinc supplements are a great and easy way to get your daily recommended zinc amount.

-Zinc deficiencies are very rare in the U.S. So rare, in fact that you’d really need to want to develop a deficiency and work hard to get it.
+Zinc deficiencies are very rare in the U.S. So rare, in fact, that you’d need to want to develop a deficiency and work hard to get it.
 But that doesn’t mean it doesn’t happen.
 Supplements are often used in only treating deficiencies when they do happen.
 Otherwise, you can get your required amount of zinc from everyday foods.

 If you are thinking of taking supplements, it is incredibly important to know the correct dosage for you as an individual.
 The best way to go about this is to do some research and talk to your doctor.